Candela Serrat

-Candela Serrat Tiffón (Barcelona, Spain; November 14, 1986) is a Spanish actress known to the general public for her participation in the Spanish television series Seis hermanas.
+Candela Serrat Tiffón (born 14 November 1986, in Barcelona, Spain) is a Spanish actress known to the general public for her participation in the Spanish television series Seis hermanas.

 Biography

 Born in Barcelona in 1986, she is the youngest daughter of singer Joan Manuel Serrat and model Candela Tiffón.
 She has an older sister, María Serrat, and an older brother on her father's side, Manuel Serrat.

 She studied at the LAMDA theater school in London and at the William Layton Laboratory in Madrid.

 In 2012 she landed her first television role in the TV3 afternoon series La Riera, playing Alba Comas.
 Between 2015 and 2017 she starred in the daily series Seis hermanas for TVE, where she played Celia Silva for 486 episodes.
 In 2018 she returned to the Catalan autonomous channel to participate in the TV-movie Cançó per tu, which starred alongside Nao Albet and Félix Herzog.

 Serrat has developed most of her artistic career in the theater working with directors of the stature of Mario Gas, Francisco Vidal and Joan Ollé.

 In 2017 she made her first feature film starring in Yerma, an adaptation of the play of the same name by Federico García Lorca, directed by Emilio Ruiz Barrachina.